 Justin Potts is a self-taught artist born in 1972 and raised in Bucks County, PA.
 Growing up, Justin was greatly influenced by his father, who painted in oils and made mixed media works, and his mother, who sketched flowers and practiced calligraphy.
 At the age of 11 or 12, Justin’s older sister showed him a design she had made in art class, which sparked his interest in art.

-“I was born in 1972 and raised in Bucks County, PA.
-My father painted in oils and made mixed media works and my mother sketched flowers and practiced calligraphy.
-They both influenced me growing up, as did an occurrence involving my older sister when I was 11 or 12.
-I vividly remember her coming home from school one day and showing me a design she had made in art class.
-The wavy ink lines were extremely close together but did not touch.
+“I vividly remember her coming home from school one day and showing me a design she had made in art class.
 The intricacy and fluidity appealed to me and I began to make my own evermore detailed ink drawings.
-It turned into something of an obsession.
+It turned into something of an obsession.”

-I live and work in Portland, Oregon with my wife, two kids, and an underutilized Border Collie.
-I enjoy writing and recording solo music and play guitar and sing in an experimental rock band called Terwilliger Curves.”
+Justin currently lives and works in Portland, Oregon, with his wife, two kids, and an underutilized Border Collie.
+In addition to his visual art, he enjoys writing and recording solo music and playing guitar and singing in an experimental rock band called Terwilliger Curves.